The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Model

+\begin{remark} We have not imposed any specific structure on the like probabilities as a function of the history.
+This is because our framework can accommodate a wide range of behavioral patterns.
+In Section~\ref{sec: experiments}, we provide simulation results for several parametric forms of these probabilities, including the one considered in \cite{rios2021}.
+The details of these specifications are provided in Section~\ref{sec: simulation setup}. \end{remark}

-\paragraph{Platform's Goal and Design.} The platform aims to find a dynamic policy that selects a feasible subset of profiles for each user in each period to maximize the total expected number of matches throughout the entire horizon, as formalized in Problem~\ref{def: general problem with multiple periods}.\footnote{We can easily adapt our model to capture settings with a utility value per match; the properties and insights we prove in this work carry over.}
+\paragraph{Platform's Goal and Design.} The platform aims to find a dynamic policy that selects a feasible subset of profiles for each user in each period to maximize the total expected number of matches throughout the entire horizon, as formalized {below} in Problem~\ref{def: general problem with multiple periods}.